CoupDeWhoop/CoupDeWhoop/README.md

 - 🌱 Career switcher from musician and teacher to software developer.
 Since completing the Northcoders bootcamp I have continued to build skills in front and back end development and am ready to give my focus to a career in either direction.

-- I'm currently working on devekoping a music journal and practice log app utilising the cross platform capabilities of React Native.
+- I'm currently working on developing a music journal and practice-log application utilising the cross platform capabilities of React Native.
 The front and back end repos are available on my profile.

 - Take a look!